Corporate credit cards: How they work, benefits, drawbacks

 What is a corporate credit card?

-Corporate credit cards are a distinct group within the greater credit card universe, separate from both personal and small business credit cards.
+Corporate credit cards are a distinct group within the greater credit card universe, separate from both personal and even the best small business credit cards.
 Companies may provide their employees with corporate cards for the payment of approved, business-related expenses, most often travel-related.
 Usually issued in the company's name, corporate cards also display the name of the individual employee cardholder.

 Unlike personal and small business cards, corporate credit cards are offered by only a few issuers.
 Corporate credit card accounts are generally established by businesses using a banking relationship or via a deal negotiated directly with a card issuer.
 In developing such a relationship, the company's credit is considered, just as an individual's credit is considered when applying for a consumer credit card.